DivineKnightGaming/SimpleGameSite/README.md

 Upload the three included style.css, game_info.xml, and index.php files and the images directory and all its content to your webserver and everything else takes care of itself.

-You can see the simple site builder in action at http://manlyboy.divineknightgaming.com/
+You can see the Simple Game Site Builder in action at http://manlyboy.divineknightgaming.com/

 # ToDo